What Does It Mean to Understand People’s Feelings?

-In order to fully understand what's going on for another person, you need to grasp their emotions as you listen to them talk.
+To fully understand what's going on for another person and get in touch with their feelings, you need to grasp their emotions as you listen to them talk.

-The feelings and emotions of another person can be detected and felt with startling realism with this method.
-Hold yourself in the same position as the other person.
+Their feelings and emotions can be detected and felt with startling realism.
+You can do that by holding yourself in the same body position as theirs.
 For example:

 - Hold your shoulders the same.